kalaondr/node-slate-test/source/includes/trip-api.md

 Property                | Type                         | Description
 ----------------------- | ---------------------------- | -----------
-type                    | string                       | Type of vehicle. "sedan", "mpv", "van", "luxury" or "shuttle" maxPassengers           | integer                      | Maximum number of passengers that can take a trip in this vehicle. description             | string                       | Description of the vehicle type, e.g. models that it is similar to. image                   | string                       | Link to an illustrative image of the vehicle type.
+type                    | string                       | Type of vehicle.
+"Sedan", "MPV", "Van", "Luxury" or "Shuttle" maxPassengers           | integer                      | Maximum number of passengers that can take a trip in this vehicle. description             | string                       | Description of the vehicle type, e.g. models that it is similar to. image                   | string                       | Link to an illustrative image of the vehicle type.
 Not an image of the exact vehicle.